Eustathios Kamytzes: Life

-Kamytzes was given the high court title of sebastos, possibly in recognition of his military services in Anatolia.
-Possession of this title implies a close association with the imperial family.
-On the death of Alexios I in 1118, his son, Emperor John II, turned to Kamytzes, who was given a place in the new emperor's administration.
-Kamytzes died at an unknown date prior to 1136.
-John II directed that the name of Eustathios Kamytzes be commemorated in the church liturgy on the Saturdays of Meatfare, Cheesefare, and Pentecost.
+Kamytzes probably survived Alexios I (d.
+1118), and was mentioned as dead by 1136.
+He was given the high court title of sebastos, which implies a close association with the imperial family, possibly in recognition of his military services in Anatolia, by Alexios' son, emperor John II.
+John II ordered that the name of Eustathios Kamytzes be commemorated in the church liturgy on the Saturdays of Meatfare, Cheesefare, and Pentecost.